Authorize service principal access to Azure Databricks with OAuth

 For the Databricks CLI, do one of the following:

-• Set the environment variables as specified in this article's "Environment" section.
+• Set the environment variables as specified on the Environment tab.

-• Set the values in your .databrickscfg file as specified in this article's "Profile" section.
+• Set the values in your .databrickscfg file as specified on the Profile tab.

 Environment variables always take precedence over values in your .databrickscfg file.